 When you do identify a potential coach, request an introductory “chemistry” consultation (typically free) where you briefly discuss your current situation and where you want to go.
 Then, have a candid conversation about whether you feel the coach’s expertise & services align well with what you need.
 It typically takes 20-30 mins, and you’ll get a decent read on the coach’s style and approach.
 You can also ask if the coach has testimonials he/she can share with you.
 Reading testimonials can help you get a sense of whether a coach’s offerings resonate well with your needs.

 If you feel my approach, fees, and background may align with what you’re seeking, feel free to request a consultation.

 How long do people work with coaches?

-This varies, but in general, it takes multiple sessions to create meaningful progress.
-I’ve found the clients of mine who get the most from the coaching commit to certain goals they aim to achieve over a 90 day period, as significant change doesn’t happen overnight.
-Given demand, I now only take on a limited number of new clients, specifically those interested in my most popular 6-session, 90 day package, although some continue beyond this or choose to move more quickly.
-From the start, I encourage all my clients to let me know if and when they feel their time is complete.
-I want you to feel like you’re getting tremendous value from every single session we have together, and the moment that’s not the case, you always have the freedom to stop.
+While exceptions do exist, multiple sessions are often required to create meaningful progress on longstanding barriers you’ve struggled to overcome.
+My clients who get the most from coaching commit to certain goals over a 90 day period, as significant change doesn’t happen overnight.
+My most popular service is my 6-session, 90 day package, although some choose to move more or less quickly.
+I always encourage clients to let their coaches know when they feel their time is complete.
+You should get tremendous value from every single session we have together, and the moment that’s not the case, you always have the freedom to stop.